How to scrape an API with pagination in JavaScript

 const records = await paginateByCursor('https://api.example.com/v1/orders')

 Cursor: follow the token, stop when it goes empty.
-Read body.next_cursor after each request and pass it back as ?cursor=, URL-encoding it because cursor tokens are opaque and often contain characters like = or +.
+Read body.next_cursor after each request and pass it back as ?cursor=, URL-encoding it because cursor tokens are opaque and often contain characters like = or + that the query string would otherwise mangle.
 The API supplies a token while more data exists and omits it on the last page, so if (!cursor) break is the natural stop.
+Some APIs return the same token on the final page instead of dropping it, which would spin until the cap, so track the previous cursor and also break when it repeats.
+For very long tokens that some servers reject in a query string, send the cursor in a POST body instead.
 This is the scheme to prefer when offered, because the token stays valid even as new records arrive during the scrape.

 Offset: advance by the page size, stop on a short page.
 Request ?limit=50&offset=0, then offset=50, offset=100, and so on.
 A page that returns fewer items than pageSize is the last one, which if (body.items.length < pageSize) break catches without needing a total.
-Offset pagination can skip or repeat records if rows are inserted mid-scrape, so it suits stable datasets better than fast-changing feeds.
+Offset pagination can skip or repeat records if rows are inserted or deleted mid-scrape, because the window shifts under you, so it suits stable datasets better than fast-changing feeds; if only offset is offered for live data, sort by a stable immutable key (?order_by=id&offset=...) so the window does not move.

 Page-number: read the total, compute the page count.
 The first request returns total_count, and Math.ceil(total_count / perPage) gives how many pages cover it.
 The loop starts at page 2 because page 1 is already collected.
 If the API does not return a total, fall back to the offset stop condition: keep requesting until a page comes back shorter than perPage.